 Mobilising Knowledge

-Solving the interaction gap between older people, planners, experts and general citizens within the Thames Gateway (May 2007-October 2008).
+Solving the interaction gap between older people, planners, experts and general citizens within the Thames Gateway from May 2007 to October 2008.

 Our cities must deal with an increasingly ageing population but are ill equipped to tackle the needs of older people.
 Older people are often excluded from urban development processes and disadvantaged in their interactions with the urban environment while their valuable knowledge and experiences remain untapped by planners.